System Design Space

 Load Balancing

-DNS often acts as the first traffic steering layer before L4/L7 balancing.
+DNS often acts as the first region or site selection layer before L4/L7 balancing.

 Open chapter